 The lower leg consists of a tibia (tibia) and fibula (fibula).
-There are joints at each end, the knee joint and the ankle joint.
-To use the joints there are muscles around the lower leg.
-Because of the 12 muscles in the lower leg we can move our knees and feet in different directions.
+Both ends of the bones have joints, the knee joint and the ankle joint.
+To make use of the joints, there are muscles around the lower leg.
+The 12 muscles in the lower leg allow us to move our knees and feet in different directions.

-It sometimes happens that we are busy with our daily activities and hobbies and that there is a pain in our lower leg.
-The pain can feel so violent that the action and hobby can no longer be performed.
-Walking may have become painful or even impossible.
+It sometimes happens that we are busy with our everyday actions and hobbies and that pain occurs in our lower leg.
+The pain can feel so severe that the action and hobby can no longer be performed.
+Walking can become painful or even impossible.

-During intensive exercise, for example during exercise, many forces are released on the feet and legs.
-During the tightening of the muscles, there can be so much force on the muscle that the muscle can fail.
-The muscle is then strained or torn.
+During intensive exercise, for example during exercise, a lot of forces are released on the feet and legs.
+During the tightening of the muscles, so much force can be put on the muscle that the muscle can collapse.
+The muscle is then stretched or torn.

-There are several possible reasons for the occurrence of a muscle injury.
-For example, it may be that the muscle is rupturing acutely, which may be due to a sudden extreme load on the muscle.
-It can also happen that the muscle is overloaded or tired.
-At the end of a workout, the muscle is tired and the risk of muscle tear is greater.
+There are several possible reasons for a muscle injury.
+For example, it is possible that the muscle tears acutely, this may be due to a sudden extreme load on the muscle.
+It is also possible that the muscle has become overloaded or fatigued.
+At the end of a workout, the muscle is tired and the risk of muscle tearing is greater.

 A muscle can also cause chronic complaints.
-When during a certain period of time, great forces are exerted on the muscle, it is often the muscle attachments / tendons that get it heavy.
+When large forces are exerted on the muscle for a certain period of time, it is often the muscle attachments / tendons that have a hard time.
 This can cause various injuries.

-There are several symptoms to find out if you suffer from an injury to the lower leg.
-But which injuries are all there?
-And what symtoms and causes do they carry with them?
+There are several symptoms to find out if you are suffering from a lower leg injury.
+But what injuries are there?
+And what symptoms and causes do they carry?

-To find out, you can look at the injuries below.
-The injuries have been worked out in such a way that you can read “what an injury content", what the causes and symptoms are.
+To find out, look at the injuries below.
+The injuries are elaborated in such a way that it can be read “what an injury means”, what the causes and symptoms are.
 And what the diagnosis and treatment method is:

-When the forces become too big on a muscle, it can be that a muscle tear develops.
-This is something that often happens with an overload of the body, a bad to moderate warm up or an extreme / explosive force on the muscle in question.
-If you think you suffer from a muscle tear, first of all make sure that you take relative rest during the first days.
-Do not underestimate this step!
+When the forces become too great on a muscle, it may be that a muscle tear occurs.
+This is something that often happens with an overload on the body, poor to moderate warm-up or extreme / explosive force on the affected muscle.
+If you think you are suffering from a muscle tear, first make sure that you take relative rest for the first few days.
+Don't underestimate this step!
 In addition, let yourself be informed and advised by a specialist.
 Contact ProBrace for a free and appropriate advice from a physiotherapist.

-A whiplash is a tear in the affected muscle and can in principle occur in any muscle.
-A whiplash often occurs in the calf muscle or hamstrings muscles.
-In the event of a whiplash, you suddenly feel a sharp pain, comparable to a real whiplash.
+A whip is a tear in the affected muscle and can in principle occur in any muscle.
+A lash often occurs in the calf or hamstrings muscles.
+When a whip is started you suddenly feel a sharp pain, comparable to a real whip.
 Recognizable?
-Then it may just be that you are suffering from a whiplash.
-The use of compression, heat and cold on the muscles is a well-known principle.
-ProBrace offers various possibilities for compression and stretching.
+Then it may just be that you suffer from a whiplash.
+The use of compression, heat and cold on the muscles is a well-known principle today.
+ProBrace offers various options for compression and stretching.
 For example: a compression sleeve, a compression sock / stocking or night splint.
-Do you want to know what the best brace / compression sock / stocking is for you?
-Be informed and advised by a physiotherapist from ProBrace.
+Do you want to know what is the best brace / compression sock / stocking for you?
+Let yourself be informed and advised by a ProBrace physiotherapist.

-A stretching of the calf muscle is actually a preliminary stage of the actual muscle tear.
-Do you have trouble standing on your toes or with activities such as walking, climbing stairs or running / running.
-If you have a strain on your calf muscle, there are certain fibers in the calf muscle affected, but not torn.
-Often you notice that your calf muscle has become hard, there may be a bruise, swelling, redness, heat.
-In case of a stretching of the calf muscle, it is advisable to apply compression, stretch / stretch and heat as interventions for recovery.
-In order to know exactly which way of compression, elongation and heat apply to you, we recommend that ProBrace contact you, to give you a tailor-made advice.
-Please contact us via [email protected] or +31 (0) 85 4011 911.
+A calf muscle strain is actually a preliminary stage of the actual muscle tear.
+Do you have trouble standing on your toes or doing activities such as walking, climbing stairs or possibly running / running.
+When you have a strain on your calf muscle, certain fibers are affected in the calf muscle, but not torn.
+You often notice that your calf muscle has become hard, you may notice a bruise, swelling, redness, heat.
+When calf muscle is strained, it is recommended to use compression, stretch / stretch and heat as interventions for recovery.
+To know which compression, stretch and heat applies to you, we at ProBrace recommend that you contact us to give you tailor-made advice.
+Contact us at [email protected] or +31 (0) 85 4011 911.